-Procedure Shade The availability and quality of shade is considered (a shade audit) when planning all outdoor activities and outdoor play experiences are set up in the shade, as far as possible.
+Shade The availability and quality of shade is considered (a shade audit) when planning all outdoor activities and outdoor play experiences are set up in the shade, as far as possible.
 The daily timetable varies depending on the time of year to reduce the amount of time children are exposed to the sun when it is most damaging.
 Children who do not have appropriate hats or outdoor clothing are asked to choose a shaded play area.
+Where possible spare hats and clothing are offered to children to allow them to engage in outdoor play.
 All outdoor activities are planned to maximise shaded areas.
 Adequate shade for outdoor play is provided and maintained.
 Shade options include a combination of portable, natural and built shade.
-Our preschool outdoor spaces include adequate shaded areas to protect children from overexposure to ultraviolet radiation from the sun.
-The preschool has 2 COLAs, numerous large trees, a covered sandpit, a cubby house, and an area under the fixed equipment that all provide shade for the children.
-Children are encouraged to play in the shade when the UV index levels are high or above.
+Our preschool outdoor spaces include adequate shaded areas to protect children from overexposure to ultraviolet radiation from the sun. ●The preschool has 2 COLAs, numerous large trees, and a covered sandpit. •Children are encouraged to play in the shade when the UV index levels are high.
+Sunscreen Sunscreen is applied under the supervision of staff before children go outside.
+Parent authorisation are collected for staff to apply sunscreen to children.
+Sunscreen is stored away from direct sunlight and expiry dates are monitored by the SLSO.